lkoepsel/AVR_C/README.md

 To [install the proper toolchain](https://wellys.com/posts/avr_c_setup/) required to compile the code.

+## Serial Solutions
+#### In use
+* [Simple Serial Communications with AVR libc](https://appelsiini.net/2011/simple-usart-with-avr-libc/) Works well, integrated into avr-gcc to enable using printf, puts, and getchar.
+Uses polling which is slow and blocking.
+#### Reviewing to determine how to use due to its interrupts
+* [Peter Fleury AVR Software](http://www.peterfleury.epizy.com/avr-software.html) Works, not integrated into avr-gcc library, so not native.
+It uses interrupts and buffering so it is fast and non-blocking.

 ## Sources
 I also write about C, MicroPython and Forth programming on microcontrollers at [Wellys](https://wellys.com).